 Additional Resources

 Reservoir levels – Reservoir levels vary statewide.
-As of Sept.
-13, 32 of Utah’s largest 42 reservoirs are below 55% of capacity.
-Overall statewide storage is 49% of capacity.
+As of April 28, 2025 most of Utah’s largest 42 reservoirs are at or above how full they typically are for this time of year.
+The past two years of high snowpack have filled reservoirs.
 Reservoirs allow the spring runoff to be captured and stored for use throughout the year and are part of an overall water management strategy.
+In Utah, we are either in drought or preparing for the next one, so we always need to use our water wisely.

 Farm Services Agency – Agricultural enterprises should contact the Farm Services Agency about the U.S. Department of Agriculture assistance made available by the Secretary’s declaration.
 (Nurseries are eligible for SBA assistance in drought disasters.)